rscharfer/myblog/posts/contextModuleFunction.md

   };
   ```

 - a helper exported from the "context module".
 Although there is no helper passed from the provider when you use this pattern, you can still (and are encouraged to) use helpers.
-The context module is the module is where you might define the context and define the provider above.
-In contrast to a helper function provided by the context provider, an `export`ed/`import`ed function can be lazily loaded on an as-needed basis, providing a performance gain.
+The context module is the module is where you might create the context and define the provider above.
+In contrast to a helper function provided by the context provider, an `export`ed/`import`ed function from the _context module_ can be lazily loaded on an as-needed basis, providing a performance gain.
 The helper function takes the naked updater as an argument.

 ```javascript
 export async function updateUser(dispatch, user, updates) {